Republic of Spanish Haiti: Political reforms

 The first public act of Boyer was to enact the abolition of slavery and promise lands to all freedmen, so they could freely dedicate their lives to agriculture in acres donated by the state.

 In Haiti, the French system of private land ownership guaranteed by the state was the norm, while in the Spanish section, the predominant system was communal grounds, and a hierarchy of tenancy that clashed.
-By June 15, Boyer was still promising nationally donated land.
+By 15 June, Boyer was still promising nationally donated land.
 To donate this land, the Haitian administration prohibited ownership of land by white Dominicans, depriving the main popular families of the country of their lands.

-The portion of freed slaves who did not wish to keep working with their former masters had little option but to join the military, which formed the Battalion 22, which joined the 'morenos libres' (free coloreds/dark-skinned people) under Colonel Pablo Alí constituting the principal military force in the eastern part of the island.
+The portion of former slaves who did not wish to keep working with their former masters had little option but to join the military, which formed the Battalion 22, which joined the "morenos libres" (free coloreds/dark-skinned people) under Colonel Pablo Alí constituting the principal military force in the eastern part of the island.

 Other cultural changes were the restriction of the Spanish language, and traditional customs, like cockfights were outlawed.

 Boyer enacted a rural code which was "designed to force yeomen into large-scale production of export crops.
 The nation, however, lacked the wherewithal, the enthusiasm, and the discipline to enforce the code".

-Haitian rule over the entire island lasted 22 years.Eventually, the Haitian government became very unpopular, due to the severe economic crisis that hit the country after paying a huge indemnity to France, and gave rise to many anti-Haitian plots.
+Haitian rule over the entire island lasted 22 years.
+Eventually, the Haitian government became very unpopular, due to the severe economic crisis that hit the country after paying reparations to France for the liberation of the Haitian people from slavery and the loss of the colony.
+Additionally, the United States refused to recognize Haiti diplomatically, viewing Haiti's anti-slavery ambitions a fundamental threat.
+The isolation from trade with the U.S. and other pro-slavery nations severely undermined Haiti's ability to economically thrive.
+The instability gave rise to many anti-Haitian plots.
 It wasn't until 1844 that independence was once again proclaimed for the eastern side of Hispaniola by Juan Pablo Duarte y Díez, and the independent nation of the Dominican Republic was established.